 This is one of the smallest snakes in Indiana and one of the most subterranean.
-Most wormsnakes are brown with a pink belly and glossy smooth scales.
+Most Common Wormsnakes are brown with a pink belly and glossy smooth scales.
 Adults of this species may only be half a foot long (15 cm) and rarely exceed a foot (30 cm) in length.
 Its head is small and rounded.
 The young measure 3 to 4 inches in length and are darker in color than the adults, which themselves only range from 7 to 11 inches long.
 This snake is strikingly different from other snakes because of its slender body shape; some have confused it with a very long earthworm.

-Similar Species: Smooth earthsnakes are also small, brown snakes commonly found under cover, but they have slightly keeled scales (lack a glossy appearance), a distinct head and neck, and typically have a lighter tan belly (as opposed to a pinkish belly).
+Smooth Earthsnakes are also small, brown snakes commonly found under cover, but they have slightly keeled scales (lack a glossy appearance), a distinct head and neck, and typically have a lighter tan belly (as opposed to a pinkish belly).

 Ecology and Conservation

 These snakes are harmless and are very hard to locate since they burrow up to a foot below the soil surface.
 The Common Wormsnake is usually found under rocks and rotten logs where their prey, earthworms and soft-bodied insects, is abundant.

 Common Wormsnakes are found throughout much of southern Indiana and are most abundant in the unglaciated hills of south-central Indiana.
 They are found further north along the gorges around the Wabash River and Sugar Creek in western Indiana.
 This is a burrowing snake of mesic forests, but they are occasionally found under logs and rocks during the spring and summer.